datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 \\l "2" .
-To the fullest extent permitted by applicable law, a Covered Person shall be entitled to indemnification from the Company for any loss, damage or claim, including any judgment, award, settlement, reasonable attorney’s fees and other reasonable costs or expenses, incurred by such Covered Person by reason of any act or omission performed or omitted, or alleged act or omission, by such Covered Person in good faith on behalf of the Company and in a manner reasonably believed to be within the scope of authority conferred on such Covered Person by this Agreement, except that no Covered Person shall be entitled to be indemnified in respect of any loss, damage or claim incurred by such Covered Person by reason of the Covered Person’s failure to act in good faith, fraud, gross negligence or willful misconduct with respect to such acts or omissions; provided, however, the Company shall not be obligated to indemnify any such Covered Person (i) for proceedings, claims or actions initiated or brought voluntarily by such Covered Person and not by way of defense or (ii) for any amount paid in settlement without the Company’s prior written consent; and provided further, that any indemnity under this Section 11.3 shall be provided out of and to the extent of Company assets only, and no Covered Person shall have any personal liability on account thereof.
+To the fullest extent permitted by applicable law, a Covered Person shall be entitled to indemnification from the Company for any loss, damage or claim, including any judgment, award, settlement, reasonable attorney's fees and other reasonable costs or expenses, incurred by such Covered Person by reason of any act or omission performed or omitted, or alleged act or omission, by such Covered Person in good faith on behalf of the Company and in a manner reasonably believed to be within the scope of authority conferred on such Covered Person by this Agreement, except that no Covered Person shall be entitled to be indemnified in respect of any loss, damage or claim incurred by such Covered Person by reason of the Covered Person's failure to act in good faith, fraud, gross negligence or willful misconduct with respect to such acts or omissions; provided, however, the Company shall not be obligated to indemnify any such Covered Person (i) for proceedings, claims or actions initiated or brought voluntarily by such Covered Person and not by way of defense or (ii) for any amount paid in settlement without the Company's prior written consent; and provided further, that any indemnity under this Section 11.3 shall be provided out of and to the extent of Company assets only, and no Covered Person shall have any personal liability on account thereof.